-The Group is subject to various anti-corruption laws and regulations ("Anti-Corruption Laws").
-All employees of BAT, its subsidiaries and joint ventures which it controls are expected to uphold a high standard of corporate behaviour and comply with the Group Standards of Business Conduct (SoBC) which includes a requirement to comply with Anti-Corruption Laws.
+The Group is subject to various anti-corruption laws and regulations and other anti-financial crime laws including but not limited to failure to prevent facilitation of tax evasion ("Anti-Corruption Laws").
+All employees of BAT, its subsidiaries and joint ventures which it controls are expected to uphold a high standard of corporate behaviour and comply with the Group Standards of Business Conduct ("SoBC") which includes a requirement to comply with Anti-Corruption Laws.
 Employees, associates, suppliers, distributors and agents are prohibited from engaging in improper conduct to obtain or retain business or to improperly influence (directly or indirectly) a person working in an official capacity to decide in the Group's favour.
 The Group's employees may fail to comply with the Group's SoBC and may violate applicable Anti-Corruption Laws.